Ayush7433/Expense-Tracker/PROJECT.md

 - Categorize and visualize expense data for better financial insights.
 - Help users set and stay within spending limits via budgets.
 - Let users take their data with them via CSV/PDF export.
+- Make expense entry as frictionless as describing it in plain English.
 - Offer responsive UI with a seamless user experience, in both light and dark themes, on any device.

 ## Features

 - **User Authentication**: Secure user registration and login using JSON Web Tokens (JWT).
 Password fields support a show/hide visibility toggle.
+- **AI-Powered Quick Add**: Describe an expense in plain language (e.g. "Spent 500 on pizza yesterday") and Gemini parses it into a structured draft — title, amount, category, and date — which opens pre-filled in the standard Add Expense form for review before saving.
+A "Enter manually instead" option is always available as a fallback.
 - **Expense Management**: Complete CRUD (Create, Read, Update, Delete) operations for expense records.
 - **Categorization**: Expenses are grouped into predefined categories (food, travel, entertainment, shopping, bills, other).
 - **Budget Tracking**: Users can set monthly spending limits per category and/or an overall monthly cap.
 Progress is visualized with color-coded bars (green/amber/red), and past/future months can be browsed and edited independently.
-- **Budget-Aware Expense Entry**: Before saving an expense that would push a category or the overall budget over its limit, the user sees an inline warning and must explicitly confirm ("Save Anyway") before it's saved.
+- **Budget-Aware Expense Entry**: Before saving an expense (whether entered manually or via AI parsing) that would push a category or the overall budget over its limit, the user sees an inline warning and must explicitly confirm ("Save Anyway") before it's saved.
 A distinct toast confirms when an expense was saved over budget.
 - **CSV/PDF Export**: Export expenses as a CSV (for spreadsheets) or a formatted PDF report (summary stats, category breakdown, a budget snapshot for the relevant month, and the full expense table).
 Choose to export all expenses or just the currently filtered/searched view.
 - **Dashboard**: Visual representations of expenses and aggregated statistics (e.g., total expenses, breakdown by category), plus a "Budget Health" summary showing categories nearing or over their limit for the current month.
 - **Expense Filtering & Reset**: Filter expenses by category, date range, and keyword search.
 A reset button clears all active filters at once.